Captivating Croatia with Penny Smith

 I have kayaked round the old walls of Dubrovnik, swum off secluded coves, bobbed around in an inflatable strawberry and discovered ancient methods of air-conditioning in the tiny alleyways of Hvar, all accompanied by the sound of laughter and jolly chatter.

-To start at the beginning, we were picked up in a smart Mercedes and delivered to Gatwick airport where I essentially park my brain and go into Travelsphere-holiday mode.
+To start at the beginning, on arrival at Gatwick airport where I essentially park my brain and go into Travelsphere-holiday mode.
 Everything has been taken care of... where’s my passport?

 Life on board